Costly Hiring Mistakes and How to Avoid Them

 Having misleading job descriptions

 Sometimes, a poor hire doesn’t result from an under-skilled or under-motivated employee.
-It’s often on the company to use a job description that does not accurately reflect the realities of the position.
+Often, it is due to the company using a job description that does not accurately reflect the realities of the position.

-This can happen in terms of the role, like calling for the wrong skills or inaccurately describing the day-to-day responsibilities of the job.
+This can occur in terms of the role, such as calling for the wrong skills or inaccurately describing the day-to-day responsibilities of the job.
 It can also happen in terms of the culture.
-For example, if many late nights are part of the job but your description talks about your company’s great work-life balance, it should be no surprise when a candidate is unhappy with the work environment.
+For example, if many late nights are part of the job but your description emphasizes your company’s outstanding work-life balance, it should come as no surprise when a candidate is unhappy with the work environment.

 Having a disconnect between recruiters and hiring managers

-Before you start advertising a position, ensure that the hiring manager who will be working with the selected candidate and the recruiter(s) who will be building the pool of candidates are on the same page about what the right person for the job is like.
+Before you start advertising a position, ensure that the hiring manager who will be working with the selected candidate and the recruiter(s) who will be building the pool of candidates are on the same page about what the ideal candidate for the job looks like.
 Define the work the winning candidate will be doing, the skills necessary for the job, and what success looks like in the role.
-Recruiters should have a firm grasp on every position they work to fill and be able to discuss them with candidates confidently.
+When recruiters and hiring managers are aligned from the beginning, you’ll build a better candidate pool and avoid costly mismatches later on.

 You always trust your first impressions

-Your intuition is not a reliable recruiting resource.
-We know it’s hard to hear, but it’s been proven by research time and time again that hiring based on first impressions has worse results than hiring for skills or potential.
+Your intuition is not a reliable source for making recruitment decisions.
+We know it’s hard to hear, but research has consistently shown that hiring based on first impressions yields worse results than hiring for skills or potential.

 Your first impression of a candidate can be influenced by many things that have little impact on that person’s abilities, from what a candidate is wearing to their accent to the school listed on their resume.
-Use objective recruiting tools like pre-employment assessments and interview scoring sheets to make recruiting more reliable.
+Utilize objective recruiting tools, such as pre-employment assessments and interview scoring sheets, to enhance the reliability of your recruiting process.

 Allowing bias into the hiring process